Hsterts/h-docs/content/sfinder-docs/solution-finder.md

 </table></center>

 Here are various parameters that are universal between most commands:
 1. **Tetfu** refers to the fumen codes made from [[sfinder-docs/fumen editor|Fumen Editors]].
 They are used to specify the field for each type of operation.
-Some commands take *only one* fumen input, but some take multiple.
+Some commands take *only one* fumen input, but some can take multiple.

 ```yaml {title="Single Fumen Input"}
 java -jar sfinder.jar percent --tetfu <fumen>
 ```
 ```yaml {title="Multiple Fumen Inputs"}
 java -jar sfinder.jar cover --tetfu <fumen> <fumen> <fumen>
 ```
 ```yaml {title="Shorthand for Tetfu"}
 java -jar sfinder.jar percent -t <fumen>
 ```